This post contains links that we may earn a small commission for at no cost to you read more

 Think about it!
 Some machines can burn an incredible 500 calories per hour, but what if you could nearly double that calorie burn and only work the same length of time?
 Would you be interested?

-Rowing offers a full body workout that burns many calories in a short amount of time.
+Rowing offers a full body workout that burns many calories in a short amount of time (learn more on how elliptical rowing machine combo).

 Today, I’m going to tell you why rowing machine workouts are your best bet when you want to burn more calories!
 I will also fill you in on how long you should work out on a rowing machine to get your body back in shape.